atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 ### Proxy transport

-The "Proxy transport" is provided for services with pre-existing wire protocols which are difficult to port to Atek's RPC transport.
+The "Proxy transport" is provided for services with pre-existing wire protocols which are difficult to port to Atek's JSON-RPC transport.
 This is common for wallets and protocol daemons.

 Services provide Proxy APIs by hosting Websocket endpoints under their assigned port.
 An exports field in their [manifest file](#manifests) maps the ID and related metadata to the HTTP path of the endpoint.

 ### Internal messaging

 Much of the messaging in the Atek Architecture is "internal," meaning between the user programs or between programs and the host.
-A multi-device host environment may send internal messages over the network, and therefore may not be strictly "local" to a machine.
 These messages are delivered exclusively through the host environment's API gateway - services should never communicate directly with each other.

 ### External messaging